twonth/winning-at-windows/README.md

   * the  `iconic creations' of [Octaviotti](https://www.deviantart.com/octaviotti)
   * [Mnemo 'n' icons by hechiceroo on DeviantArt](https://www.deviantart.com/hechiceroo/art/Mnemo-n-icons-413224458): gorgeous filetype icons
   * the cursor icon themes by vladsukhetskyi, such as [VS Cursor 11.0 Premium](https://www.deviantart.com/vladsukhetskyi/art/VS-Cursor-11-0-Premium-900146070)

+* [dpcdpc11](https://dpcdpc11.gumroad.com/) over on [gumroad](https://gumroad.com/) creates nice themes, wallpapers, and cursor sets

+* searching [dribbble](https://dribbble.com/) for "[icon replacement](https://dribbble.com/search/icon-replacement)" turns up a number of gorgeous icon designs, though almost none are ready-to-use.
+(One solution: Take a screenshot and grab the actual icon using the "select subject" tool in Photoshop.
+Alternatvely, one can run the screenshot through [remove.bg](https://remove.bg).)
+A favorite artist of mine is [Sandor](https://dribbble.com/sandor).

 * [500px](https://500px.com): brilliant way to discover photos, many of which make excellent wallpapers.